Culture of Liverpool: Orange Order

 The Liverpool Provincial Grand Orange Lodge is a Protestant fraternity within the Orange Order.
-It is a part of the Grand Lodge of England.
+It is a part of the Grand Orange Lodge of England.
 The Liverpool Grand Lodge is one of the most active branches of the Orange Order in England, with a history in the city dating back to the early 1800s.
 Orange Order member John Houlding, founder of Liverpool F.C, was a prominent figurehead particularly in relation to the religious and political affiliations that were prevalent in the city at the time.

 The first Twelfth of July parade in Liverpool took place in 1819, and the organization has since become a fixture in Liverpool's cultural and social fabric.
-The annual Twelfth parade, which commemorates the Battle of the Boyne, is a major spectacle, with lodges from across England joining the procession.
+The annual Twelfth parade, which commemorates the Battle of the Boyne, is a major spectacle, with Orange Lodges under the Grand Orange Lodge of England from across the nation joining the procession.
 The parades feature marching bands, elaborate banners and ceremonial attire, and are held in both Liverpool and nearby Southport.